-Before I can get to what symptoms make up Avoidant Personality Disorder (Avpd), I need to define it a bit.
+Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit.
 This same example applies to any mental disorder.

 When you work in the yard, or do any other sort of manual labor with your hands, your hands develop calluses.
 Your body does this to protect itself from getting hurt.

 The Mind of the Avoidant does the same thing.
-When there is trauma, (Sexual abuse, Loved one that dies etc...), your brain develops certain protections so it does subjected to any more pain.
+When there is trauma, (Sexual abuse, Loved one that dies etc...), your brain develops certain protections so it is not subjected to any more pain.

 If you have done any research on the internet, you have found some very basic attributes that make up Avpd.
-In fact, on many web sites, you will find the same very basic info on Avoidant Personality like it has been copied and pasted.
+In fact, on many web sites, you will find the very same info on Avoidant Personality like it has been copied and pasted from one place to another.

-What we have provided here is a much more more detailed description of what makes up Avpd.
+What we have provided here is a much more detailed description of what makes up Avpd.

 Every Avoidant may not have all of these issues in the same intensity.
 Some of these symptoms might be stronger, or less pronounced than others.

-Some Avoidants might have even learned to manage some, or all of these symptoms, with medication, therapy, or through other things that might help.
+Some Avoidants might have even learned to manage some, or all of these symptoms, with medication, therapy, or through other methods that might help.

 The 2nd section has traits that an Avoidant may, or may not, have.